 Assessment is based on written assignments, presentations and actual teaching.

 You will then be invited for an interview and, if successful, you will be offered a place on the course.

 Costs are £2,550 per year.
 For information on financial support, including tuition fee loans and fee grants, visit www.studentfinancewales.co.uk

-For the teaching practice element of this course, it is likely that you will require a DBS check which costs approximately £44.
+An essential element of this course is a DBS check which costs approximately £44.